awsdocs/iam-user-guide/doc_source/reference_policies_elements_principal.md

 ### Anonymous Users \(Public\)<a name="principal-anonymous"></a>

-For resource\-based policies, such as Amazon S3 bucket policies, a wildcard \(\*\) in the principal element specifies all users and public access\.
+For resource\-based policies, such as Amazon S3 bucket policies, a wildcard \(\*\) in the principal element specifies all users or public access\.
 The following elements are equivalent:

 ```
 "Principal": "*"